pmqs/Info-ZIP-Family-Tree-for-UnZip/windll/vb/VBReadMe.txt

 executable" is the path where the IDE program file "VB6.EXE" is stored, NOT the storage directory of the VB project file (= result of the App.Path property accessed from within the VB program).
+[Dropping unzip32.dll into the VB project directory (where this file is) also works when running from within the VB developent environment.]

 The example code has been edited last with Visual Basic 6, but should be compatible with VB 5.
 To maintain compatibility with VB5 after having modified